Rhaqim/cascade/README.md

 # Cascade - CLI Node tester

 Cascade is a versatile script designed to assess the functionality of a provided Ethereum node.
 This script executes a series of tests and reports the results on the console.
+This CLI is designed to be used with linux systems.

 ## Installation
 ```bash